-The Oklahoma Commissioner was elected to serve as Chair for fiscal year 2009-2010 and the Commission adopted an annual budget for the new fiscal year that was .07% increased from the current year's budget.
-No changes were made on the export application fee schedule for the coming year.
+The Louisiana Commissioner was elected to serve as Chair for fiscal year 2010-2011.
+The Commission approved adjustments to fiscal year 2009-2010's budget to increase the legal fees line item.
+The total for 2009-2010's approved budget was not effected by the adjustments.
+The Commission adopted an annual budget for fiscal year 2010-2011 with a 7.2% increase from the current year's budget.
+No changes were made to the export application fee schedule for the coming year.